-A third draft of the Core Strategy – Draft Core Strategy 2012 and accompanying Sustainability Appraisal was also published for consultation in February 2012.
+2012: A third draft of the Core Strategy and accompanying Sustainability Appraisal was also published for consultation in February 2012.

-August 2013: In the latest draft of the Stratford District Core Strategy Document Alcester was allocated two areas of land for future development for the duration of the Core Strategy (until 2028).
-These two plots of land already have planning applications which have now gone to appeal, the outcome of this appeal will determine all of the housing allocation for Alcester for the next 15 years.
+August 2013: In the latest draft of the Stratford District Core Strategy Document, Alcester was allocated two areas of land for future development for the duration of the Core Strategy (until 2028).
+There are planning applications on both which went to appeal and were allowed.

-January 2014: Stratford-on-Avon District Council Cabinet approved the Designated Neighbourhood Plan Area, as was submitted by Alcester Town Council last June.
-This was the first formal hurdle towards the creation of the plan to identify the area that the policies written in the plan will relate to.
-The Desiganted Area is the whole of the Parish of Alcester, which was the maximum area the plan could cover, based on the recent boundary review whilch was published in 2013 but does not come into full effect until 2015.
-Although we cannot publish the Alcester Neighbourhood Plan until the District Core Strategy is in place.
-The newly formed Stratetic Planning Committee of Alcester Town Council will be writing a draft Plan in line with the Strategic objectives of the Stratford-on-Avon District Council’s emerging Draft Core Strategy, the residents of Alcester will then be consulted on this draft plan.
-This draft, once adopted by Alcester Town Council will provide some security with local evidence and that there are better locations for sustainable future development within the Town in case Stratford make any changes to their Core Strategy.
+January 2014: Stratford-on-Avon District Council Cabinet approved the Designated Neighbourhood Plan Area, as submitted by Alcester Town Council in June 2013.
+This was the first formal hurdle towards the creation of the plan to identify the area to which the policies in the plan will relate.
+The Designated Area is the whole of the Parish of Alcester, which was the maximum area the plan could cover, based on the recent boundary review which was published in 2013 but does not come into full effect until 2015.